gpac/gpac/README.md

 # Getting started
 ## Download
-Stable and nighyly builds installers for Windows, Linux, OSX, Android, iOS are available on [gpac.io](https://gpac.wp.imt.fr/downloads/).
+Stable and nightly builds installers for Windows, Linux, OSX, Android, iOS are available on [gpac.io](https://gpac.wp.imt.fr/downloads/).

-If you want to compile GPAC ourself, please follow the instructions in the [build section](https://wiki.gpac.io/Build-Introduction) of our wiki.
+If you want to compile GPAC yourself, please follow the instructions in the [build section](https://wiki.gpac.io/Build-Introduction) of our wiki.

 ## Documentation
 The general GPAC framework documentation is available on [wiki.gpac.io](https://wiki.gpac.io), including [HowTos](https://github.com/gpac/gpac/wiki/Howtos).